Practitioners Guide to Soul & Survival

 • Sycosis and Syphilis can combine to form the syco-syphilitic survival instinct

-• Psora, Sycosis and Syphilis in equal proportions can combine to form the cancer survival instinct.
+• Psora, Sycosis and Syphilis in equal proportions can combine to form the cancer survival instinct

-So from three energies comes a total of seven energies or seven survival instincts.
+From three energies comes a total of seven energies or seven survival instincts.
 Also known as psora, sycosis, syphilis, syco-psora, syco-syphilis, tubercular and cancer.

 Energy, disease and colours